javascript-tutorial/en.javascript.info/5-network/03-fetch-abort/article.md

 // controller.abort() stops all fetches
 ```

-If wee have our own jobs, different from `fetch`, we can use a single `AbortController` to stop those, together with fetches.
+If we have our own jobs, different from `fetch`, we can use a single `AbortController` to stop those, together with fetches.

 ```js